Where leaders come to learn: The Farber Program

 The Farber Program provides 10-week-long internships for current graduate students pursuing their MBA or other degrees who want to explore careers in social enterprise.
 The summer-long positions at REDF or our portfolio organizations offer the opportunity to apply your business skills to strategic projects.
 Intense, hands-on, and practical, a Farber Internship offers front-line experience, backed by professional development workshops designed to enhance your nonprofit management skills.

-For more information about the internship program for 2017, please see our Farber Internship FAQs.
+For more information about the internship program, please see our Farber Internship FAQs.
 To get a better sense of the types of projects interns work on, please see here for background on our interns from 2016 and their projects.
 To read the blog series written by our Farber interns and alumni, click here.

 If you have any additional questions, please email us at firstname.lastname@example.org.